cmstas/Software/dataMCplotMaker/README.md

   - --markerStyle2: alternate marker style for signals (alternates between filled and unfilled)
   - --largeLabel: use larger legend and axis label size
   - --lumiUnit: change the lumi unit from its default of "fb" (the 'inverse' part is automatic)
+  - --noLumi: don't display lumi (for MC studies, for example)

 Example:
 ````